The end-to-end guide on setting up Find-Me Printing

 - Created a new print queue and configured it to be a virtual queue within PaperCut MF

-- Selected the print queues associated with the physical MFDs as queues the virtual queue is allowed to forward print jobs to.
+- Selected the print queues associated with the MFDs as the destination queues the virtual queue is allowed to forward print jobs to.

 The following shows my virtual queue setup in PaperCut MF:

-Using the above settings means that users will print to one print queue (the virtual print queue), the jobs will be held in the print queue, and then when released they will be moved over to the print queues associated with the physical device a user is releasing them from (the MFD).
+Using the above settings means that users will print to one print queue (the virtual print queue), the jobs will be held in the print queue, and then when released they will be moved over to the destination print queues associated with the physical device or copier that the user is releasing them from (the MFD).

 Navigate to the